US, Japan to boost miltary ties with new command center – DW – 07/28/2024

 The two sides have confirmed plans to set up new US control and command centers and boost American-licensed missile production in Japan.

-With Japan set to unroll a new joint command for its own armed forces in March, Austin is expected to announce a similar US structure for Japan, which would be headed by a three-star commander, a US military official told the AFP news agency.
+With Japan set to unroll a new joint command for its own armed forces in March, Austin announced a similar US structure for Japan.

-"It will be one of he most significant developments in the history of our alliance," Austin said.
+"It will be one of the most significant developments in the history of our alliance," Austin told reporters ahead of the talks.

+Separately, a US military official told the AFP news agency that the center would be headed by a three-star commander, .

 The US already has well above 50,000 troops stationed in Japan.
 However, those troops currently receive their orders from the Indo-Pacific Command in the US state of Hawaii.
 While the US does have a commander stationed in Tokyo, that post is focused on managing the US bases.